jimsalterjrs/sanoid/INSTALL.md

 *   See note about tcsh unpleasantness and other things in FREEBSD.readme

-## Alpine Linux or busybox based distributions

-The busybox implementation of ps is lacking needed arguments so a proper ps program needs to be installed.
-For Alpine Linux this can be done with:

-`apk --no-cache add procps`

 ## OmniOS

 Used  with OmniOS r34, r36 and r37 (with napp-it installed).
 Hence, we presume you have a standard perl installation etc.